mozilla-b2g/MozITP/README.md

 * Install Vagrant by `sudo brew cask install vagrant; sudo brew cask install vagrant-manager`
 * Install VirtualBox by `sudo brew cask install virtualbox`
 * Install VirtualBox Extension Pack by `brew cask install virtualbox-extension-pack`

+## Windows and other platforms

+You need to install [Vagrant](https://docs.vagrantup.com/v2/installation/index.html), see more detail from this [guide](https://docs.vagrantup.com/v2/installation/index.html).

+And you also need to install the [provider](https://docs.vagrantup.com/v2/providers/index.html) for Vagrant.
+We will use [VirtualBox](http://www.virtualbox.org/) as default.

 # Cloning the Repo
 Use `git clone` with ``--recursive`` so the `vm/` submodule are cloned too.